backpackcloud/backpackcloud.github.io/_posts/unbelievable-exception/2026-06-13-the-loopinarium.md

 She also happens to be a neurologist, which made her uniquely qualified to understand what the hell was going on with me.

 It was a dark period.
-I had panic attacks fairly often and, apparently, episodes of epilepsy as well (not the kind where your tongue ties itself into knots).
+I had panic attacks fairly often and, apparently, episodes of epilepsy as well.
 The tricky thing about evaluating conditions like that is actually being inside a machine while the episode is happening.
 I underwent cerebral perfusion scintigraphy, transcranial Doppler ultrasonography, and even a Rorschach test.

 Incidentally, one line from that report caught my attention: